-The Council has engaged the services of consultants to pursue a number of potential VAT claims for cultural and sporting services.
-The claims are currently being considered by HM Revenue and Customs and if successful could potentially lead to the reimbursement of around £140,000 of VAT plus interest.
-It is anticipated a decision will be made within the 2009/10 financial year.
+The Council engaged the services of consultants to pursue a number of potential VAT claims for cultural and sporting services.
+Some of these claims have been reimbursed within 2009/10.
+However, there remains an outstanding claim which is currently being considered by HM Revenue and Customs and if successful could potentially lead to further reimbursement of around £31,000 of VAT plus interest.
+It is anticipated a decision will be made within the 2010/11 financial year.